snapshot-labs/snapshot-docs/networks.md

 * Make a pull request on this file:\
   [https://github.com/snapshot-labs/snapshot.js/blob/master/src/networks.json](https://github.com/snapshot-labs/snapshot.js/blob/master/src/networks.json)\
   Make sure the RPC node is an archive node, this is mandatory.
-Snapshot use archive nodes to calculate voting power at a specific block time.
+Snapshot uses archive nodes to calculate voting power at a specific block time.
 You will also need to add a [multicall contract](https://github.com/makerdao/multicall/blob/master/src/Multicall.sol) address.
 Make sure to update `logo` parameter with a IPFS file